alexhowell2a/alexhowell2a.github.io/_pages/about.md

 toc: true
 ---

+# Who am I?

 I'm a game and software developer, currently working on projects for Android and Windows, with future plans for Mac, Linux and iOS/iPad.
 I also like to create music, videos, tech and game reviews, I hoard old and new tech, make weird inventions on both paper and IRL, I browse a lot of reddit, Twitter, Steam, Discord and YouTube, and listen to music on YT Music or Spotify a huge chunk of the day while coding or simply doing nothing.
 Furthermore, I'm Bi and a Furry.

 Not only that, but I'm a fan of whatever devices Google, Samsung, Sony, Apple or ZTE create, thankfully I also get the occasion from time to time to test such devices.
-Check the list below to see what I tested.
+Check the list at the bottom of the page to see what I tested.

-**Keep in mind I am biased, like literally everyone else.** I prefer Kaspersky and Bitdefender over every single antivirus solution out there, extremely biased against Epic Games (excludind Unreal Engine, that is excellent for what I need), biased against Electronic Arts, Ubisoft, Activision-Blizzard, Facebook, TikTok, anti-vaxxers, and religion.
+**Keep in mind I am biased, like literally everyone else.** I prefer Kaspersky and Bitdefender over every single antivirus solution out there, extremely biased against Epic Games (excluding Unreal Engine, that is excellent for what I need), biased against Electronic Arts, Ubisoft, Activision-Blizzard, Facebook, TikTok, anti-vaxxers, and religion.
 Expect remarks about these companies and topics if we're talking about them in a post here.

 I am trying to be as formal and professional as possible here, but emotions (anger, sadness, indifference) and biases may slip up sometimes.
 I apologize in advance if that happens.